GuilinDev/peerReviewAlgo/bq.md

 ## Self Introduction
+Hi My name is XXX.
+I graduated from University of XX in 2012 with a master degree in Information Technology.
+I am currently working at XX company and have been working there for two years as a Software Engineer.
+I am responsible for conducting software development, software architecture design and trouble shooting. particularly in big data and cloud native.
+Prior to this, I worked as a full time software engineer at multiple companies for 6 years where I had lots of experience in software development.

 ## Why XX company?
 Because I know xx is a top internet xx company with a strong focus on xx (customer experience/cutting edge clouding management technologies).